Tips For Visiting Park Guell | The Ultimate Visitor's Guide

 - Buy your ticket online to avoid the lines.
 Park Guell is an extremely popular attraction and it would be safe to assume that the lines to get into Park Guell can be very long, especially during the summer months.
 Save yourself some time by buying your ticket online ahead of time.

 - Park Guell is free for Barcelona residents.
 If you are a resident of neighborhoods adjacent to the park including La Salut, El Coll, El Carmel, Can Baró, El Baix Guinardó, and Vallcarca-Penitents can avail of free access using an admission card.
-You can also enter for free if you have a physical library membership affiliated with the Barcelona Provincial Council.

 - We recommend that you take the bus while going to the park as it is faster than walking uphill from the metro station.
 However, on your way back, you can take the metro.
 You can walk up to the Metro Station and get a feel of the locality in the evening.